sunsmarterjie/SDL-Skeleton/README.md

-# SDL-Skeleton
+## SDL-Skeleton
-A toolbox for object skeleton detection, can also be used for edge detection, building extraction and road extraction.
+# This is a toolbox for object skeleton detection, can also be used for other pixel-wise binary classification tasks, suchas edge detection, building extraction and road extraction.